Being smart with energy means slowing the meters

 In terms of energy principles, lighting engenders this one:

-No lights, no lumens when no one is there.
+No lights, no lumens when no humans are there.

 In other words, lighting doesn't belong in empty rooms.
 So a control system has to (for lighting and other purposes) place a high priority on reliable occupancy/vacancy settings.